MckinleyWood/perceptual-visualizer/README.md

 Depending on what you are making, it can be a good idea to include screenshots or even a video (you'll frequently see GIFs rather than actual videos).
 Tools like ttygif can help, but check out Asciinema for a more sophisticated method.

 ## Installation and Usage
 This project strings together a number of tools and programs, not all of which were designed to be run in series like this.
 As a result after cloning this repository, getting it up and running takes a few more steps.
-The following is one way to set things up that will probably work, although you may need to do a few more things depending on your system and configuration:
+The following is one way to set things up that will probably work on a Mac, although you may need to do a few more things depending on your system and configuration:

 ### Step 1: Set up your environment
 First clone this repository:
 ```
 git clone https://github.com/MckinleyWood/perceptual-visualizer.git
 ```
-Then navigate to the root directory and create a new virtual environment:
+This project uses older libraries that do not work with the latest python versions.
+If you do not have Python 3.10 installed, you will have to do that first.
+Navigate to the root directory and create a new virtual environment:
 ```
 python3.10 -m venv venv
 ```
-This project uses older libraries that do not work with the latest python versions.
-If you do not have Python 3.10 installed, you will have to do that first.
 Finally, activate your new vitual environment:
 ```
 source venv/bin/activate
 ```